open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>serviceMonitorSelector</b></td>
         <td>map[string]string</td>
         <td>
           ServiceMonitors to be selected for target discovery.
-This is a map of {key,value} pairs.<br/>
+This is a map of {key,value} pairs.
+Each {key,value} in the map is going to exactly match a label in a ServiceMonitor's meta labels.<br/>
         </td>
         <td>false</td>
       </tr></tbody>